-NOTE: The ability of the user to choose between having the send and receive text be displayed in-line or separately, and with options to select, allows users to display RTT in a form that works best for them.
-This would allow Braille users to use a single field and take turns and have text appear in the sequential way that they may need or prefer.
+Note 1: The ability of the user to choose between different layouts of the text that is sent, and the text received from the different sources, would allow users to display RTT in a form that works best for them, while still fulfilling the requirement of clause 6.2.2.

-6.2.2.2 Programmatically determinable send and receive direction

-Where ICT has RTTRTT send and receive capabilities, the send/receive direction of transmitted/received text shall be programmatically determinable, unless the RTT is implemented as closed functionality.

-NOTE: This enables screen readers to distinguish between incoming text and outgoing text when used with RTT functionality.

-6.2.2.3 Speaker identification
+Note 2: Users relying on AT with small displays (e.g. deafblind users) may benefit from accessing the locally produced text and one other source side-by side to facilitate easy reading.

+Note 3: The source indication does not require more than a unique identifier, not necessarily a real identity (e.g. Speaker 1 or Speaker 2 would be sufficient if nothing better is known).

+6.2.2.2 Active communicator indication

-Where ICT has RTT capabilities, and provides speaker identification for voice, the ICT shall provide speaker identification for RTT.
+Where ICT provides real-time bidirectional voice communication, and includes RTT send and receive capabilities, and provides speaker indication for voice, the ICT shall provide indication of all active communicators including those using RTT.

-NOTE: This is necessary to enable both voice and RTT participants to know who is currently communicating, whether it be in RTT or voice.
+Note: This is necessary to enable all parties to know who or what is currently communicating, whether it be in RTT or voice.

-6.2.2.4 Visual indicator of Audio with RTT
+6.2.2.3 Indication of audio with RTT

-Where ICT provides two-way voice communication, and RTThas RTT capabilities, the ICT shall provide a real-time visual indicator of audio activity on the display.
+Where ICT provides real-time bidirectional voice communication, and supports RTT, the ICT shall provide a real-time indicator of non-local audio activity on the display.

-NOTE 1: The visual indicator may be a simple character position on the display that flickers on and off to reflect audio activity, or presentation of the information in another way that can be both visible to sighted users and passed on to deaf-blind users who are using a braille display.
+Note 1: The indicator may be a simple character position on the display that flickers on and off to reflect the varied strength of the audio activity, or presentation of the information in another way that can be both visible to sighted users and presented to deaf-blind users.

-NOTE 2: Without this indication a person who lacks the ability to hear does not know when someone is talking.
+Note 2: Without this indication a person who lacks the ability to hear does not know when someone is talking.